needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 [!code-cs[blobs](../Tests/Editor/DocCodeSamples/rpcs.cs#ReceiveRPC)]

-The [`RpcSystem`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.RpcSystem.html) automatically finds all of the requests, sends them, and then deletes the send request.
-On the remote side they show up as entities with the same `IRpcCommand` and a [`ReceiveRpcCommandRequestComponent`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ReceiveRpcCommandRequestComponent.html), which you can use to identify which connection the request was received from.
+The [`RpcSystem`](xref:Unity.NetCode.RpcSystem) automatically finds all of the requests, sends them, and then deletes the send request.
+On the remote side they show up as entities with the same `IRpcCommand` and a [`ReceiveRpcCommandRequest`](xref:Unity.NetCode.ReceiveRpcCommandRequest), which you can use to identify which connection the request was received from.

 ## Creating an RPC without generating code